barionleg/cesium.wiki.gs/Contributor's-Guide.md

 </pre>

 The following targets can be built:
-   * `build` - A fast, developer-oriented build that prepares the source tree for use as standard [Asynchronous Module Definition (AMD)](https://github.com/amdjs/amdjs-api/wiki/AMD) modules, suitable for running tests and most examples (some Sandcastle examples require running "combine").
+   * `build` - A fast, developer-oriented build that prepares the source tree for use as standard [Asynchronous Module Definition (AMD)](https://github.com/amdjs/amdjs-api/wiki/AMD) modules, suitable for running tests and most examples (some Sandcastle examples require running `combine`).
 This runs automatically when saving files in Eclipse.
-   * `combine` - Runs build, plus uses [NodeJS](http://nodejs.org/) to run [the RequireJS optimizer](http://requirejs.org/docs/optimization.html) to combine Cesium and [the Almond AMD loader](http://requirejs.org/docs/faq-optimization.html#wrap) to produce all-in-one files in the `Build` folder that expose the entire Cesium API attached to a single global Cesium object.
+   * `combine` - Runs `build`, plus uses [NodeJS](http://nodejs.org/) to run [the RequireJS optimizer](http://requirejs.org/docs/optimization.html) to combine Cesium and [the Almond AMD loader](http://requirejs.org/docs/faq-optimization.html#wrap) to produce all-in-one files in the `Build` directory that expose the entire Cesium API attached to a single global Cesium object.
 This version is useful if you don't want to use the modules directly with a standard AMD loader.
-   * `minify` - Runs combine, plus [minifies](http://en.wikipedia.org/wiki/Minification_(programming\)) Cesium.js using [UglifyJS](https://github.com/mishoo/UglifyJS) for a smaller deployable file.
+   * `minify` - Runs `combine`, plus [minifies](http://en.wikipedia.org/wiki/Minification_(programming\)) Cesium.js using [UglifyJS](https://github.com/mishoo/UglifyJS) for a smaller deployable file.
    * `buildApps` - Some example applications, such as Cesium Viewer, are [Dojo](http://dojotoolkit.org/) applications.
-This build target runs the [Dojo build process](http://dojotoolkit.org/reference-guide/1.7/build/) to produce self-contained, minified, deployable versions of these applications in the `Build` folder.
+This build target runs the [Dojo build process](http://dojotoolkit.org/reference-guide/1.7/build/) to produce self-contained, minified, deployable versions of these applications in the `Build` directory.
    * `generateDocumentation` - Generates HTML documentation in `Build\Documentation` using [JSDoc 3](https://github.com/jsdoc3/jsdoc).
    * `release` - A full release build that creates a shippable product, including building apps and generating documentation.
    * `instrumentForCoverage` - Runs [JSCoverage](http://siliconforks.com/jscoverage/) on the source tree to allow running tests with coverage information.
 Use the link in index.html.
 Currently Windows only.